apache/airflow/contributing-docs/10_working_with_git.rst

    Will "transplant" all commits after the commit with the HASH.

-4. Providing that you weren't already working on your branch, check out your feature branch locally via:
+4. Providing that you weren't already working on your branch, check out your feature branch locally via

    ``git checkout my-branch``

-5. Commit your code change.
+5. Commit your code change

    ``git add .``